-The run-time ratio is a user-specified constraint that allows the AI Engine tools the flexibility to put multiple AI Engine kernels into a single AI Engine, if their summarized run-time ratio is less to 1.
+The run-time ratio is a user-specified constraint that allows the AI Engine tools the flexibility to put multiple AI Engine kernels into a single AI Engine, if their summarized run-time ratio is less than one.
 The run-time ratio of a kernel can be computed using the following equation.

 The cycle budget is the cycles allowed to run one invocation of the kernel which depends on the system throughput requirement.

 Cycles for one run of the kernel can be estimated in the initial design stage.
 For example, if the kernel contains a loop that can be well pipelined, and each cycle is capable of handling that amount of data, then the cycles for one run of the kernel can be estimated by the following.

 Cycles for one run of the kernel can also be profiled in the AI Engine simulator when vectorized code is available.

 put into a single AI Engine, they run in a

 sequential manner, one after the other, and they all run once with each iteration of

 - If the AI Engine run-time